LinkedIn Skills Guide

 Most advice about your LinkedIn Skills section acts like it's about being popular in school.
 You hear you should fill all 50 spots, list common words like “Leadership,” and beg people you barely know for digital "likes" on your skills.
 This idea of using "More Stuff & Getting Likes Back" wastes space on your profile.
 It’s based on the false belief that having “99+” likes on a basic skill proves you are an expert.

 What really happens is Skill Overload (Credibility Inflation).
-When a manager has 99+ likes for “Microsoft Office,” it doesn't mean they are an expert; it means they lack a clear professional focus.
-This mess of information makes recruiters ignore the whole section because the data is clearly fake—people just liked the skill out of obligation.
-By trying to be known for everything, you look like a standard candidate who doesn't stand for anything special, hiding your real value under a pile of useless tags.
+When a manager has 99+ likes for "Microsoft Office," it doesn't mean they are an expert; it means they lack a professional focus.
+This mess of information makes recruiters ignore the whole section because the data is fake, people just liked the skill out of obligation.
+Trying to be known for everything makes you look like a standard candidate who doesn't stand for anything special, hiding your real value under a pile of useless tags.

 To make your profile count, you need to switch to Focused Skill Cleaning.
 Instead of a huge list, treat this section like a list of technical terms for search engines.
-This means you must bravely delete common skills and focus only on “Specialties That Build On Each Other” that act as your main professional point.
-By linking your skills to real results, you stop looking like just anyone looking for a job and start looking like an expert for a specific problem.
+This means you must delete common skills and focus only on "Specialties That Build On Each Other" that act as your main professional point.
+Linking your skills to real results changes you from just anyone looking for a job into an expert for a specific problem.
+The numbers back this up: according to LinkedIn's official data, profiles with at least five skills receive up to 17x more profile views and are messaged up to 33x more by recruiters.
 This guide will show you how to stop chasing popularity and start building authority that search engines notice.
+(For the full picture on making your profile searchable, see our guide to optimizing your LinkedIn profile for search.)

 Summary of the Plan